TimSimpson/sdfi/README.rst

 Performance
 ~~~~~~~~~~~

-Here are my results from using "read_directory" on my somewhat powerful desktop:
+Here are my results from using "read_directory" on a single Rackspace Cloud
+Server.

 .. code-block:: bash